Lazaro549/The-AI-s-Mercado-Libre-in-develop/README.md

 ## 💸 Donations

+If you'd like to support this project:

 - 🇦🇷 ARS (Argentina)
   Alias: `lazaro.503.alaba.mp`

-- 🌎 USD (local transfers within Argentina only)
+- 🌎 USD (Argentina only, local transfers)
   Alias: `ahogada.duras.foca`